Myth: Pledge Signers Are Pledging Loyalty to Grover Norquist and/or Americans for Tax Reform

 Fact: This baseless assertion had its origins in the bowels of the DCCC.
-It makes no logical sense.
-It has been debunked by several large fact checking services, including FactCheck.org, Politifact, and the Associated Press.
+It has been debunked by several large fact checking services, including the Associated Press, FactCheck.org, and Politifact.
 FactCheck.org called the charge, “blatantly false.”
 They further noted that, “[The Pledge] leaves ample room for elimination of any number of special tax breaks so long as the overall level of taxation is not increased.
 To claim that this ‘protects’ any particular provision of the tax code is simply untrue.”
 The AP said that, “the pledge… makes no promise to protect [particular tax preferences or taxpayers].
 It says nothing about jobs.
-It's a pledge to oppose tax increases.”
+It’s a pledge to oppose tax increases.”
 As you will see below, the Pledge does not protect any particular tax preference.

 Myth: The Pledge Protects Particular Tax Deductions or Credits.

 Fact: Every single exclusion, adjustment, deduction, and credit is on the table for tax reform under the Pledge.
 No tax break is exempt from elimination under the Pledge.
 The only requirement is that the additional tax revenue raised by eliminating (or curtailing) a tax break get plowed into lower marginal tax rates (or other income tax relief).
 A good example of how this is done can be found in Congressman Mike Pompeo’s H.R.
 3308, the “Energy Freedom and Economic Prosperity Act.”
 His bill eliminates targeted energy tax credits, and uses all the resulting tax revenue to lower the corporate income tax rate dollar-for-dollar.
-ATR has endorsed this Pledge-compliant legislation because it’s good tax policy and good energy policy.
+ATR has endorsed this Pledge-compliant legislation because it is good tax policy and good energy policy.

 Myth: The Taxpayer Protection Pledge Gets in the Way of Comprehensive Tax Reform